island-lang/island-lang.github.io/README.md

 		countryCode, areaCode, prefix, lineNumber =>
 			<.... recognizer body ....>
 ```
-_(note this is only an illustrative translation, since mapping rule bodies can't directly specify recognizer code)_
+_(note this is only an illustrative translation, since mapping rule bodies can't directly contain recognizer code)_

 So now we can greatly simplify the previous section's context definition by treating its patterns as contexts and binding to their input and output properties via roles: